IPMUCD3/ipmucd3.github.io/a3n.md

 ## AstroAI Asian Network (A<sup>3</sup> Net)
 The AstroAI Asian Network (A<sup>3</sup> Net) aims to educate students and researchers on artificial intelligence and machine learning (AI/ML) methods for astrophysics, with a focus on building a network in Asia.

-We will have our second summer school from August 18-22, 2025 in Seoul, Korea.
+We will have our second summer school from August 18-22, 2025 in Seoul, Republic of Korea.
 Targeting students and early-career researchers, this one-week program includes theoretical lectures, hands-on exercises, and collaborative projects.
 Participants will explore the latest advancements in AI/ML techniques and their applications in solving complex astrophysical problems.

 Past school: [A<sup>3</sup> Net summer school 2024](https://cd3.ipmu.jp/a3n_Sep2024)